Found Bird Protocol

 AAV: aav.org/search/custom.asp?id=1803

-The Resources for Lost and Found Parrots website including the main home page on this site and the individualized Lost, Found, Stolen and Sighting Bird Protocol links located on this website were written and created by Christine and Jamie Lee and are a part of and belong to the Resources for Lost and Found Parrots.
-The pinned post, group description, house rules, protocol comments, training materials, group banner, reunite sticker and flier formats that are currently being used by one of the largest lost and found bird facebook groups were also written and created by Christine and Jamie Lee.
+The pinned post, group description, house rules, protocol comments, training materials, group banner, reunite sticker and flier formats that are being used by one of the largest lost and found bird facebook groups were also created and written by Christine and Jamie Lee.